 In 2003 Sam received the Print Journalist of the Year award from his peers in Colorado.
 He has more than 20 years of experience as a newspaper sports journalist, having worked for The Denver Post, Rocky Mountain News and The Charlotte Observer.
-Sam is credited with television appearances on ESPN, Fox Sports Net, NFL Network and local CBS and NBC affiliates.
+Sam is credited with television appearances on ESPN, Fox Sports Net, NFL Network and has been featured as an analyst on local CBS and NBC affiliates.
 He has covered championship events at all levels — most notable four Super Bowls and two Olympiads.

 Sam has authored one book, titled, ‘If You Don’t Believe Me: Lessons Learned from Listening To The Greats’ which was released in April, 2013.
 Pro Football Hall of Fame quarterback John Elway wrote the following tribute to Sam for the book:

 “Through the ups and downs of an NFL career, I developed great trust, respect and appreciation for him.
 Blending an uncanny ability to mix humor with keen insight and knowledge, Sam is a one-of-a-kind storyteller.”